Juncker says Cyprus and troika must expedite talks

 Cyprus sought an EU and IMF bailout in June to rescue its largest banks, heavily exposed to Greek debt.
 Talks with the troika, comprised of the European Commission, the IMF and the European Central Bank, have been inconclusive.

 It's unclear how much Cyprus will require.
-A regulatory capital shortfall of its banks from Greece's debt writedown exceeds 2.4 billion euros ($3.16 billion), more than 10 percent of Cyprus's 17 billion euro GDP.
+A regulatory capital shortfall of its banks from Greece's debt write-down exceeds 2.4 billion euros (1.94 billion pounds), more than 10 percent of Cyprus's 17 billion euro GDP.

 Some suggestions for the eventual bailout amount are as high as 10 billion euros.